Torpan-verkkopelit-ry/cache-domains/README.md

 ---
 ## What has changed from the original
 - steam.txt reverted to stage where there are all domains listed
-- riot.txt, riotgames caching disabled due stuck downloads on League of Legends client
+- riot.txt removed, riotgames caching disabled due stuck downloads on League of Legends client

 Trying to keep this repo up to date with the original repo, except things above.